 Kenneth C. Ricci

-In 2016, Kenn then received the “Lifetime Aviation Entrepreneur Award” from the Living Legends of Aviation.
-In 2019, was inducted as a Living Legend of Aviation.
-The “Living Legends of Aviation” are admirable people of remarkable accomplishment in aviation including: Entrepreneurs, innovators, industry leaders, record breakers, astronauts and pilots.
+In 2016, Kenn received the Lifetime Aviation Entrepreneur Award from the Living Legends of Aviation.
+In 2019, he was inducted as a Living Legend of Aviation.
+The Living Legends of Aviation are admirable people of remarkable accomplishment in aviation including entrepreneurs, innovators, industry leaders, record breakers, astronauts and pilots.

 An airline transport pilot with more than 6,000 hours of flight time and extensive international experience, he was Governor William Clinton’s pilot when he ran for President in 1992.